trevortomesh/CSCI270-S25/README.md

 * Use `fetch()` with method, headers, and body to make requests
 * Understand safe/idempotent behavior for better API usage

-> Next up: **RESTful Routing** — how URLs and methods work together to build clean, scalable APIs

 ---